From Italy, DeMoor takes gold home

-Buena Vista High School graduate Joseph DeMoor brought home gold from the 2022 Skyrunning World Championships in Italy’s Ossola Valley Sept.
-9-11.
+Buena Vista High School graduate Joseph DeMoor brought home gold from the 2022 Skyrunning World Championships Sept.
+9-11 in Italy’s Ossola Valley.

 Skyrunning involves running above 6,500 feet at a grade-2 climb with an incline over 30 percent, according to the International Skyrunning Federation.
 The championships featured three races: Vertical, Sky and SkyUltra.

-Running a roughly 2.4-mile race with a climb just under 3,500 feet, DeMoor won a gold medal in the Men’s Vertical race, finishing at 37 minutes and 4 seconds according to Denver’s 5280 magazine.
+Running a roughly 2.4-mile race with a climb just under 3,500 feet, DeMoor won a gold medal in the Men’s Vertical race, finishing at 37 minutes, 4 seconds, according to Denver’s 5280 magazine.
 He also placed sixth in Sky, earning a bronze medal in the Men’s Combined title.

 “It was a great weekend,” DeMoor said.
 “I felt really good about it.
 It was really fun to be a part of that international competition and meet so many people from all over the world.”